matthewjdenny/GERGM/README.md

 If all went well, check out the `?GERGM` help file to see a full working example with info on how the data should look.

 ## Basic Useage

+We are currently in the process of completing adding functionality for using node level covariates in the model and should have this functionality included in the package by the beginning of July.
+The model is fully functioning for networks that do not require transformation. **Note that if you are not using covariates, the network you supply to the `gergm()` function must have all edge values on the [0,1] interval.** You may do this in a number of ways, for example, we have found it works well to log and then normalize financial data so it lies on the [0,1] interval due to its heavly tailed nature.

 ## Example